Footloose: Plot

 Chicago natives Ren McCormack and his mother Ethel move to the small town of Bomont, Utah, to live with Ren's aunt and uncle.
-While attending the church, he meets Reverend Shaw Moore, his wife Vi and their daughter Ariel, who rebels against her father's strict religious nature and behaves recklessly.
+At church he meets the strict Reverend Shaw Moore, his wife Vi, and their carefree and rebellious daredevil daughter Ariel.

-At school, Ren befriends Willard Hewitt.
-He soon learns that the town council has banned dancing and rock music within the town boundary.
-Ren soon falls for Ariel, angering her boyfriend, Chuck Cranston, who challenges him to a game of chicken involving tractors.
-Ren wins the challenge but only because his shoelace got caught on the foot pedal so he couldn't jump off.
+At school Ren befriends Willard Hewitt.
+He learns that the town council has banned dancing and rock music within the town boundary, though Reverend Moore's influence stretches beyond Bomont.
+He even gets fined by the police for having his music up too loud.
+Ren falls for Ariel, angering her boyfriend Chuck Cranston, who challenges Ren to a game of chicken involving tractors; Ren wins when his shoelace gets caught on the tractor's pedal, preventing him from jumping away.

-Distrusting Ren's influence, Reverend Moore forbids Ariel from seeing him.
-Ren drives Willard, Ariel, and her friend, Rusty, to a bar past the state line to go dancing.
-Willard, unable to dance, becomes jealous and gets into a fight with a man dancing with Rusty.
+Seeing Ren as a bad influence, Reverend Moore forbids Ariel from seeing Ren.
+Across state lines, Ren takes Willard, Ariel, and her friend Rusty to a honky-tonk.
+Willard is embarrassed he cannot dance and upon seeing Rusty dancing with a stranger, he winds up getting in a fight; the group then leaves the bar.

 On the drive home, Ariel describes how, five years earlier, her older brother died in a car accident after a night of alcohol and dancing.
 Their father then persuaded the town council to enact strict anti-liquor, anti-drug, and anti-dance laws.
-Ren decides to challenge the anti-dancing and rock music ordinance so the high school can hold a senior prom.
+Ren decides to challenge the dancing and rock music ban so the high school can hold a senior prom.

-Willard is embarrassed he cannot dance, so Ren teaches him.
-Chuck confronts Ariel about her feelings towards Ren and they get into a physical altercation before breaking up.
-Ren helps Ariel conceal the physical assault before going home, cementing their relationship.
+Ren teaches Willard to dance so Willard can impress Rusty.
+Chuck confronts Ariel about her feelings for Ren and they get into a physical altercation before breaking up.
+Ren helps Ariel conceal the physical assault, and Ariel gifts Ren a music box.
+They kiss, cementing their relationship.